Have questions about Pluralsight before you make a decision?

 Channels are an excellent way to organize the content you want your team members to learn.
 You can create a channel, add members and watch as their skills improve.

-Paths and Kaplan practice exams are available for many of the industry certifications, such as CompTIA, PMP, Cisco, ITIL, PRINCE2, MCSA, VMware and Microsoft.
-Please click here and click Certifications to view paths and practice exams designed to prepare learners for certifications.
+Paths and Kaplan practice exams are available for many of the industry certifications, such as CompTIA, PMP, Cisco, MCSA, VMware, and Microsoft.
+In Pluralsight Skills, please go to Paths, then click Certifications to view paths and practice exams designed to prepare learners for certifications.

 Yes, Pluralsight IQ measures skill levels in an adaptive test that takes less than five minutes.
 Many of our paths are associated with a Skill IQ.
 Paths designed to prepare learners for certifications typically have a Kaplan practice exam associated with the path, instead of a Skill IQ.

-Learners can generate certificates of completion for content on Pluralsight, which may be submitted for CEU or PDU credit depending on the education program.
+Learners can generate certificates of completion for content on Pluralsight Skills, which may be submitted for CEU or PDU credit depending on the education program.
 Please see What continuing education programs is Pluralsight authorized for? for a list of programs that accept Pluralsight content as credit.

-Plan admins can view a wealth of business analytics around their learners’ experience on Pluralsight.
+Plan admins in Pluralsight Skills can view a wealth of business analytics around their learners’ experience on Pluralsight Skills.
 Explore your learners’ Skill IQ levels and most-watched subjects and content, which channels are getting the most views, and keep track of your license count at-a-glance.

 Note: While you can view a learner’s Skill IQ level, such as proficient, you can’t view their Skill IQ itself, such as 150.
 For more information about getting the most out of skills analytics, please click here.